tkhamez/eve-srp/README.md

 ### Manual Installation

-To run the application you need a Linux OS (others may work but were not tested), PHP >=8.1.0 with the extension `json`, `gmp` and one of `pdo_mysql` or `pdo_pgsql`, and a web server with support for PHP and URL rewriting.
+To run the application, you need a Linux OS (others may work but were not tested), PHP >=8.1.0 with the extension `json`, `gmp` and one of `pdo_mysql` or `pdo_pgsql`, and a web server with support for PHP and URL rewriting.